 Planning and Community Health Center

-This funded research project is studying the benefits of street-scale features for walking and biking.
-PCH is examining how different street features, either independently or in combination with one another, promote or discourage physical activity.
+This funded research project studied the benefits of street-scale features for walking and biking.
+PCH examined how different street features, either independently or in combination with one another, promote or discourage physical activity.

 Active Living Research, partially funded by the Robert Wood Johnson Foundation, aims to translate and disseminate evidence to advocates, policymakers, and practitioners aimed at preventing childhood obesity and promoting active communities.